~ Search for the Golden Boomerang ~

 Winter -- June, July, August.

-Autumn: Anzac Day (25th April), blues festival (Byron Bay), cassia (yellow flowering shrub), clear sky, tailor (saltwater fish)
+Autumn: Anzac Day (25th April), blues festival (Byron Bay),

-Winter: bottlebrush, southerly [not autumn], wattle [early winter], football
+Winter: bottlebrush, southerly [not autumn], wattle,

 Haiku.
 Examples of haiku that use some of these.